DM and MM's Germany 2007 Diary

 21:50 Room 12, Hotel Brudermühle, Bamberg

-Our hotel, Bamberg Wow!
+Wow!
 What an afternoon.
 Our train arrived at Bamberg a minute or so late, and we scrambled off with our bags.
-First order of business was to find out just where the heck our hotel was.
+First order of business was to find out just where the heck our hotel was, the Hotel Brudermühle.
 It wasn't one recommended in the Lonely Planet.
 We had trouble finding a place with a room free and resorted to an Internet search to find this one.
 The address on the e-mail from them was "Schranne 1" - at least I assumed that was an address.
 We asked an information counter at the station, and the lady there showed us on the map in our Lonely Planet where Schranne was, right in the middle of town and a good distance from the station.
 She advised us to get any bus outside to the Zentral Omnibus Bahnhof (ZOB), where we could change to an 8 or 12 bus to take us to Schranne.

 We waited a bit for Michelle to finish a coffee she'd bought at a place near the info stand, then emerged into the hot sunlight to cross the street and walk down a little way to a green bus stop.
 A bus pulled up almost immediately and then we tackled the difficult problem of explaining where we wanted to go to the bus driver.
 He asked a question, but I could do no more than say apologetically that we spoke English.
 The driver immediately turned around and yelled to the passengers already on the bus, asking if anyone spoke English.
 A teenage boy came up and asked the driver what was up, and the driver said something.
 The boy asked us in absolutely flawless American-accented English if we had just arrived by train.
 When we said yes, he explained that meant we only had to pay half fare for the bus: €0.60 each.
 We handed over the coins and received a stamped ticket from the driver, who then waved us aboard, closed the door, and drove off.